Boise homosexuality scandal: Cold war politics

 D'Emilio and Freedman, writing two decades after Gerassi's book, situate the Boise panic about homosexuals within the context of Cold War politics and the changes in family life experienced in the 1950s.
 They link the Boise investigations to similar witch hunts for homosexuals that occurred in cities and towns across the nation.
 In the District of Columbia and in Philadelphia, between 1000 and 1200 suspected homosexuals were arrested per year in the early 1950s.
 Police raids on gay bars in large cities resulted in hundreds of arrests, and newspaper stories about the raids frightened lesbians and gay men into abandoning their homes and fleeing.

 D'Emilio and Freedman also discuss how the increasing visibility of gay and lesbian subcultures, particularly in urban areas such as Dallas, Baltimore, New York, Miami, New Orleans, and San Francisco, undermined one of the "props" of Cold War politics: the traditional, heterosexual, nuclear family and its norms of sexuality.
-Nationally, Americans had become "obsessed" with the alleged "homosexual menace," and its potential threats not only to American security, but also to the nation's morality.
+Nationally, Americans had become "obsessed" with the alleged "homosexual menace," and its potential threats to American security and morality.